Court docs reveal Idaho quadruple murder suspect bought a knife and victims’ roommates used social media before calling 911 - Local News 8

 11:54:39 – 11:57:01 DM on Instagram

-Funke eventually called 911 at 11:56 a.m. to report Kernodle unconscious at the residence, records show, and two other friends could be heard with them on the call.
+Funke eventually called 911 at 11:56 a.m. to report Kernodle unconscious at the residence, records show.
+Two other friends could be heard with them on the call.

 What to expect at trial